-Regular class attendance is essential to academic progress and is expected.
-Absences more than 20% of class hour, for any subject, may cause a student to be ineligible to take the final examination in the course.
-A student could be reinstated to class following a faculty evaluation of his/her abilities and performance.
-These determinations are made on an individual, case-by-case basis.
-Excessive absences may also result in the following administrative actions: attendance warning, probation, suspension, or dismissal.
-Students must be admitted by the first day of class, otherwise, they will not be permitted to begin a course.
-In an emergency, if a student needs to be absent, it is the student's responsibility to arrange with the instructor to complete missed work.
-It is up to the discretion of the faculty if a student will be allowed to make up missed work or, in the case of excessive absences, to be referred to the Administration.
+Regular class attendance is essential to academic progress, and it will be measured through assignments indicated by the professor.
+Students must be admitted until the second day of class, otherwise, they will not be permitted to begin a course.
+In an emergency, if a student needs to be absent, it is the student's responsibility to arrange with the instructor to complete the missed work.
+It is up to the discretion of the faculty whether a student will be allowed to make up missed work or, in the case of excessive absences, to be referred to the Administration.